-The June 30, 2021 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company ("GRS"), and are based on an actuarial valuation performed as of July 1, 2020.
-The TPL was rolled-forward from the valuation date to the Plans' fiscal year end, June 30, 2021, using generally accepted actuarial principles.
-There was no legislation enacted during the 2021 legislative session that had a material change in the benefit provisions for any of the systems.
-In FY 2021, the PEBA Board adopted updated demographic assumptions.
-Also, the General Assembly permitted the investment return assumption at July 1, 2021 to decrease from 7.25% to 7.00%, as provided by Section 9-16-335 in South Carolina State Code.
+The June 30, 2022 total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company, and are based on an actuarial valuation performed as of July 1, 2021.
+The TPL was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2022, using generally accepted actuarial principles.
+There was no legislation enacted during the 2022 legislative session that had a material change in the benefit provisions for any of the systems.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2021 (measurement date) for the SCRS and PORS.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2022 (measurement date) for the SCRS and PORS.

+SCRS PORS

-SCRS PORS PORS Actuarial Cost Method Actuarial Assumptions: Entry Age Normal Entry Age Normal Investment Rate of Return 7.00% 7.00% Projected Salary Increases 3.0% to 11.0% (varies by service) 3.5% to 10.5% (varies by service) Benefit Adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually
+Actuarial Cost Method Actuarial Assumptions: Entry Age Normal Entry Age Normal

+Investment Rate of Return 7.00% 7.00%

+Projected Salary Increases Benefit Adjustments 3.0% to 11.0% (varies by service) Lesser of 1% or \$500 annually 3.5% to 10.5% (varies by service) Lesser of 1% or \$500 annually

+, • •

-\ Includes inflation at 2.25%.
+^{} Includes inflation at 2.25%.